esoadamo/dictature/README.md

 - `DictatureBackendDirectory`: stores the data in a directory as json files
 - `DictatureBackendSQLite`: stores the data in a SQLite database
 - `DictatureBackendMISP`: stores the data in a MISP instance
+- `DictatureBackendWebdav`: stores data in a WebDav share as files

 ### Transformers